wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-metadata/includes/3-web-pages.md

 ### Content pages

-When we discussed the **Webpage**, we referred to it as if it were a single record.
+When we discussed the **Webpage**, we referred to it as if it is a single record.
 We did it for convenience but, in fact, there are multiple Webpage entries to every page.
 There is one root Webpage record that is part the site page hierarchy, the one you edit when you create a new page.
 There are also multiple child records, or Content pages, pointing to the root entry.
 This is to support multi-lingual implementations where each child record is responsible for the content in one of the configured languages.

 Every Webpage, even in a single language portal, will have a root Webpage and a Content page for the base language.
 That way, content for additional languages can be added later on.